IPP 2 – Use and Disclosure

 The nature of the organisation

 The extent to which personal information might reasonably be expected to be disclosed within an organisation will also be influenced by matters such as the size of the organisation and the functions of the individuals within the organisation (affecting their ‘need to know’).
-For example, in Complainant Q v Contracted Service Provider to a Department VPrivCmr 3, the former Privacy Commissioner accepted that it was reasonably expected that a Human Resources Manager could pass on the outcomes of a criminal record check for a job applicant to two senior staff members with responsibility for supervision and management of the person’s work.
-A person’s reasonable expectation would be that the information would not flow outside the organisation, or to people within the organisation who did not have a ‘need to know.’
+For example, in Complainant Q v Contracted Service Provider to a Department VPrivCmr 3, the former Privacy Commissioner accepted it was reasonably expected that a Human Resources Manager could pass on the outcomes of a criminal record check for a job applicant to two senior staff members with responsibility for supervision and management of the person’s work.
+A person would reasonably expect that the information would not flow outside the organisation, or to people within the organisation who did not have a ‘need to know.’

 The actions of the individual in question